 Ms. Bramman's qualifications include (i) senior executive experience at a publicly traded multinational company, (ii) strategic leadership at a large, complex, organization, (iii) a high level of financial literacy, and (iv) experience in mergers and acquisitions.
-Most recently, Ms. Bramman served as Chief Financial Officer for Nordstrom, Inc., which is a publicly traded multinational company, where she focused on driving productivity and supporting Nordstrom's continued growth until her departure from Nordstrom's in December 2022.
-Prior to Nordstrom's, she served as Senior Vice President and Chief Financial Officer for Avery Dennison Corporation, from 2015 until she joined Nordstrom in 2017, responsible for financial strategy and operations, including the audit, financial reporting, investor relations, planning and analysis, information technology, tax and treasury functions.
+Ms. Bramman currently serves as Chief Financial and Growth Officer of Circana, Inc. Previously, she served as a senior advisor for Boston Consulting Group from January 2023 to June 2023 and as Chief Financial Officer for Nordstrom, Inc. until her departure from Nordstrom in December 2022.
+Prior to Nordstrom, she served as Senior Vice President and Chief Financial Officer for Avery Dennison Corporation, from 2015 until she joined Nordstrom in 2017, responsible for financial strategy and operations, including the audit, financial reporting, investor relations, planning and analysis, information technology, tax and treasury functions.
 Prior to joining Avery Dennison, she worked at Carnival Cruise Line, the largest division of Carnival Corporation, from 2010 to 2015, serving as Senior Vice President and Chief Financial Officer responsible for all financial and accounting functions, as well as shoreside human resources and information technology.
 Prior to joining Carnival, she spent six years at L Brands, Inc. serving in various senior finance roles, including as Vice President & Assistant Treasurer - Mergers, Acquisitions and Capital Markets before assuming the position of Senior Vice President and Chief Financial Officer of Henri Bendel, a subsidiary of L Brands, Inc., in 2008.
-Ms. Bramman is a senior advisor for Boston Consulting Group.
 The McCormick Board of Directors has determined that Ms. Bramman is an "audit committee financial expert" under the rules of the SEC.